mdwhatcott/game-of-life/README.md

 golife
 ======

-Game of life in golang (simple HTTP client/server model)
+Conway's "Game of Life" in golang using either the console/terminal or a web browser.